jsh58/Genrich/README.md

   * The short read aligner [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) does not produce secondary alignments.
 * To avoid excessive memory usage and the imprecision inherent in floating-point values, a maximum of 10 alignments per read is analyzed by Genrich.
 * Additional information can be found in the description of the [`-s` parameter](#sparam).

+### PCR duplicate removal <a name="duplicate"></a>

+Genrich provides an option (`-r`) for removing PCR duplicates.
+In this process, it analyzes reads/fragments based on their alignments, in three separate groups, sequentially:
+* Proper pairs: A properly paired alignment is classified as a duplicate if the reference name (chromosome) and the 5' positions of the two reads match those of another properly paired alignment.
+* Discordant pairs (where both R1 and R2 reads align, but not in a proper pair): A discordant alignment is classified as a duplicate if the reference name, 5' position, and strand (orientation) of *both* alignments match those of another discordant alignment.
+* Singletons (where either R1 or R2 aligns): A singleton alignment is classified as a duplicate if the reference name, 5' position, and strand (orientation) match either end of a properly paired alignment, either end of a discordant pair, or another singleton alignment.

+Within each group, Genrich analyzes reads/fragments in order based on the total sums of the quality scores (sums of both R1's and R2's quality scores with paired alignments).
+In case of ties (which are frequent), reads are analyzed in the order they appear in the SAM/BAM.
+Note that discordant and singleton duplicates are evaluated only if [unpaired alignments](#unpaired) are to be kept.

+There is no consideration of read order (R1 vs. R2) by Genrich.
+That is, if the 5' coordinates of R1 and R2 of one paired alignment match the coordinates of R2 and R1 of another paired alignment, respectively, it is classified as a duplicate.
+The same applies to discordant and singleton duplicates.

+For reads/fragments with [multiple alignments](#multimap), all secondary alignments within the [`-s` threshold](#sparam) are considered.
+If *any* of a read's/fragment's alignments is classified as a duplicate, then the whole read/fragment is classified as a duplicate, and *all* of its alignments are discarded.
+Note that no maximum of 10 alignments per read/fragment is imposed at this stage, and all alignments to skipped chromosomes (`-e`) or genomic regions (`-E`) are still analyzed.

 ### Genome length calculation <a name="genomelen"></a>